aishuercse/HappyTrip/README.md

 * If user book the flight after login then user's flight details should be shown under upcoming/completed flights section.
 * User can save payment details for faster transaction.
 * User should be able to save preferred search criteria, so that criteria can be used to pre fill the search criteria and user can then modify it if required.

+# Development phase-4: web checkin

+In this phase we will try to implement web checkin using our portal.
+During web checkin user can opt a seat and also opt for additional services like meal.
+Below are important points regarding this phase.

+* During web checkin user will be prompted to read guidelines and instructions and once user accepts conditions then only go to next step of web checkin.
+* User can select preferred seat.
+Already selected seats should be shown in grey.
+If any seat has price to be paid then show that once user hover over it.
+* Available seats and their prices will be fetched from airline via rest service.
+* Once seat is selected then in next step user will be asked to choose additional services if interested.
+* Additional services and their prices will be fetched from airline via rest service.
+* Final step is to finish web checkin after making payment for seat and additional services.
+* After web checkin, boarding pass should get generated and user can save or print the boarding pass.

+### Challenges
+* Suppose user selected one seat and took some time to finish web checkin.
+Meanwhile another user booked that seat, so before making final payment it is wise to recheck if selected seat is available and lock that seat then.